puyonexus/puyovs/README.md

 ## Setup Qt

 Puyo Puyo VS 2 is written in C++ using the Qt framework.
 You'll need some form of the Qt SDK to run it.
-Currently, we're using Qt 5 to compile Puyo Puyo VS 2, although Qt 4 will still work for now.
+Currently, we're using Qt 5 to compile Puyo Puyo VS 2.
 (Qt 6 is not supported yet.)
-We're also using qmake rather than CMake for the time being.

 For Linux users, it is generally advised to consult your package manager.
 For example, on Ubuntu, you can install `qt5-default` and `qtcreator` to get a basic Qt development environment.
 Exactly how to configure the Qt SDK for Linux is out of the scope of this README.